-Also in 1985, The Del Fuegos starred in a television commercial – famously or infamously, depending on your perspective – for Miller High Life beer in which band members narrated over clips of them touring and on stage, ending with “Miller: Made the American way,” which some fans – “rock ‘n roll purists” or “pretentious hipsters,” depending on your perspective – saw as selling out to corporate interests.
+Also in 1985, the quartet starred in a television commercial – famously or infamously, depending on your perspective – for Miller High Life beer.
+In the ad, band members narrated over clips of them touring and on stage, ending with the slogan “Miller: Made the American way,” which some fans – “rock ‘n roll purists” or “pretentious hipsters,” depending on your perspective – saw as selling out to corporate interests.

 On June 23 and 24, 2011, The Del Fuegos reassembled to play in public together for the first time in 21 years at the Paradise Rock Club in Boston to raise money for Right Turn, a rehab program Giessmann founded in 2003.
-The shows’ success prompted them to record an eight-song EP, Silver Star, on the February Records label and in February-March 2012 the band did a 10-city tour which started at the Paradise and ended at the Capital Center for the Arts in Concord, New Hampshire.
+The shows’ success prompted them to record an eight-song EP, Silver Star, on the February Records label.
+In February and March 2012, the band did a 10-city tour which started at the Paradise and ended at the Capital Center for the Arts in Concord, New Hampshire.